fathym/eac/docs/getting-started/03 - npm-tailwind-react.md

 ```

 This will override the previous build pipeline and GitHub action.
 Kicking off an automatic build that once complete will deploy the latest version of our application out for preview.

+> **NOTE** - It's also pretty cool because you can use html in your markdown, allowing you to bring rich, tailwind styling and capabilities into your docs, blogs, and other static sites.

 ## Adding google analytics tracking and other thrid party libraries